Cyberoctane29/Superstore-Profit-and-Sales-Insights-Dashboard-in-Power-BI/README.md

 - **Feature Engineering with DAX**
   - Developed Top N / Bottom N state analysis powered by DAX variables, bookmarks, and toggles.
   - Implemented conditional formatting in visuals to automatically highlight loss-making sub-categories and states.
-  - Created interactive features such as a “smart” drill-through button that activates only when a sub-category is selected.

 - **Dashboard Design & Interactivity**
   - Designed a two-page Power BI report: a summary dashboard with KPIs, trends, and comparative charts, and a drill-through page for deep-dive sub-category insights.